adrianaiman/bananavillage/README.md

 7. fill in your desired number of zombies
 8. board will be fully loaded
 9. enter help to see the settings of the game
+10. the zombies move quite aggressively and sometimes the alien will disappear but do press any buttons so that the alien emerge again
+11. to save a game, type in the name of file that you want twice
+12. to load a game, do type in your saved name with .txt at the back
-10. play the game accordingly and enjoy!
+13. play the game accordingly and enjoy!

 ## Progress Log